Just how much is life insurance? Here are 10 factors that impact how much you'll pay for a life insurance policy.

 If you're wondering about how much is life insurance, you're not alone.
 Prices can fluctuate depending on several factors.
 We're here to explain exactly what those factors are so you can get on with your important decision.

-Read on to learn 10 important factors that impact your life insurance premiums.
+Read on to learn the 10 important factors that impact your life insurance premiums:

 If you're wondering how much is life insurance, take your birthday into consideration.
 It's often the number one factor impacting insurance premium costs.

 The younger you are when buying life insurance, the cheaper your rates will be.
 On a scientific level, this makes sense.
 The younger you are, the more life you typically have left to live.

 Although it's recommended to buy life insurance as soon as you can, don't let age sway you.
 It's never too late to properly plan for your family's financial well-being.

 While no insurance company can guarantee how long someone will live, gender statistics do play a role in determining overall costs.

 Women around the world live about 5-10 years longer than their male counterparts.
 Men have a greater risk of dying from cardiovascular problems like heart attacks and strokes.
 They are also more likely to work in hazardous industries associated with accidental injuries and death.